 Asciano, located in the centre of the Crete Senesi between the river Ombrone and the torrent Copa, about 30 km soureast of Siena.
 The town has roots back to the Roman times.
 But, Siena purchased the city in 1285, surrounded the city with walls in 1351, and there are some 14th-century churches with paintings of the same period remaining.

-About 10 km south is the Benedictine monaster of Monte Oliveto Maggiore which was founded in 1320.
+One afternoon I decided to drive to the Benedictine monastary of Monte Oliveto Maggiore.
+It was founded in 1320.
 The cloisters are famous for the series of frescoes that illustrate scenes of the legend of St. Benedict and these date back to 1505.

 © Glenn & Karen Marcus